Last Updated on December 31, 2022 by ThoughtsStained

-So, let me start off with a story about how this book came into my hands.
+So, let me start off with a story about how Age of Assassins came into my hands.

-I discovered Barker through Twitter, because he followed/interacted with some authors that I adore (i.e., Melissa Caruso), so I started following him and his blog.
-One day, a new blog post from him came up on my WordPress feed and I gave it a read.
+I discovered Barker through Twitter, because he followed/interacted with some authors that I adore (i.e., Melissa Caruso).
+So I started following him and his blog.
+One day, a new blog post from him came up on my WordPress feed.
+Naturally, I gave it a read.
 It detailed a contest to win a copy of Age of Assassins, if you could guess how one copy he owned met it’s demise: by water, by coffee (I think this was one of the options?) or cat’s pee.

 Because I’m an inept Luddite half of the time, I can’t find the tweet I sent in to enter, nor Barker’s response that I won (which, I saw a few days after he posted it, because I suck that much at social media; but also, *still squeeing*).
 I also don’t have a picture of the wonderfully signed first page, which included a drawing of the culprit that made it possible for me to get a gifted copy of this book, because I forgot to take a picture this morning.